agustingarciaflores/flask-demo/README.md

 In no specific order, here are some of the things that I would have done to take this to production if this was a real application

-### Use a WSGI server

-The development server that comes integrated with Flask is cool for that, development.
-For real production workloads I would have deployed the app with a WSGI server like [Gunicorn](https://gunicorn.org/).
-Easy to use, scalable and secure.

 ### Put the app behind a reverse proxy

 Most of the time REST APIs are running behind a reverse proxy.
 I usually use NGINX.
 Specifically in k8s, now I usually take advantage of the [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx)